Our Program of Study

 Occupational Therapy Program Mission Statement

-The mission of the Le Moyne College Department of Occupational Therapy is to educate national and international professionals who can actively contribute to the profession through service, scholarship and leadership, promoting occupational justice in local and global communities.
+The mission of the Le Moyne College Department of Occupational Therapy is to develop “forward-thinking” professionals prepared to actively contribute to the profession of occupational therapy through service, scholarship, and leadership, who will promote occupational justice in local and global communities.
 The Le Moyne occupational therapy graduate will be a reflective, compassionate, creative professional, committed to life-long learning.
 As such, the department will value and honor diversity, model and foster leadership, and facilitate spiritual, personal, and professional growth.

 "From dissecting a cadaver to learning more about the structures of the human body, to the challenging, yet rewarding fieldwork experiences, I believe these experiences set this program apart from other MSOT programs.
 I can say with full confidence that I am ready to enter the arena of occupational therapy and make a real difference in the world." - John Doughty, '18